 Public Relations/ Sociology

 As a young girl, I always helped out my teachers with grading papers.
 I volunteered at my elementary school every afternoon until I graduated high school because I loved working with students and helping them succeed in understanding and appreciating the English language.
 This has carried on as I have been a tutor of different subjects which has helped me hone my tutoring skills.
-Now I have found a home at the Learning Commons as a writing tutor.
+Now I have found a home at Learning Support Services as a writing tutor.
 I transferred to Central Washington University and am a Public Relations and Sociology major.
 Besides studying, I occupy my time with playing sports, hiking, and anything else that involves being outside; as well as reading a good book once in a while.

 Area of Interest: Reading, writing, languages, and baking.